Christmas Do-Over: Plot

 Kevin, a lazy and selfish music composer, is a father divorced from his wife, Jill, but still obliged to celebrate Christmas with his former in-laws, especially Jill's father who never liked him to begin with.
 Shopping for a gift for his son at the last second, Kevin makes a purchase without even knowing what the gift is.
 He arrives at Jill's family's home to a mixed reception, welcomed only by his son Ben and Jill's Granny Conlon.
-Matters worsen as it is revealed that the gift he purchased for his son is an "easy bake oven."
+Matters worsen as it is revealed that the gift he purchased for his son is an "easy bake oven".
 Jill's new boyfriend, Todd, a cardiologist, outshines him at every opportunity, dressing as Santa (which Kevin usually does every Christmas), providing Ben a better gift, and giving Jill a new car.
 Feeling depressed, Kevin tries to leave town, but finds his only route now blocked by a giant boulder.
 The family goes to the town's annual Christmas fair at which Jill's father, Arthur, once again loses a competition to his neighbor rivals, the Hendersons.
 Following the fair, the family sits down for dinner, and after various altercations between the adults, Ben wishes it was Christmas every day.
 Following this, the family, including a reluctant Kevin, go caroling, and afterwards, Todd proposes to Jill who accepts.
 The whole family celebrates, except for Kevin, who is too saddened by the events from the day, and for Ben who had held out hope that his parents would get back together.
 At the stroke of midnight, Kevin finds himself back at the front door on Christmas morning.

 Kevin finds he is repeating the same Christmas Day over and over again.
 He attempts to explain this to Jill but she doesn't believe him.
 He makes multiple attempts to escape town only to be blocked by the giant boulder every time.
 Eventually, Kevin realizes his actions have no seeming long-term consequences as each day resets, and he chooses a selfish and immature approach to the day.
 His anger at the circumstances of the day gets the better of him and he starts a fight at the Christmas Fair, deeply upsetting Ben and Jill with his selfish behavior.
-Jill confronts him with this.
-However, Kevin lets his own feelings known when he points out that when he tried to further his music career, it backfired greatly, resulting in Jill ditching out on him.
-Jill ends it in a huff since Kevin is clearly too selfish to ever see his own faults.
-But when Kevin hears her defending and explaining his anger to Ben, Kevin's conscience is pricked and he starts to realize his faults.
+Jill confronts him with this, but Kevin lets his own feelings known when he points out that when he tried to further his music career, it backfired greatly, resulting in Jill ditching out on him.
+Jill ends it in a huff since Kevin is clearly too selfish to ever see his own faults, but when Kevin hears her defending and explaining his anger to Ben, Kevin's conscience is pricked and he starts to realize his faults.
 After a heart-to-heart talk with Granny about his choices in life, Kevin admits he really wants to have his family back the way it was before the divorce.